Make A Gift

 The Sean Douglas Fellowship supports professional development experiences for students through internships with the Stone Center.
 The Fellowship, named for UNC at Chapel Hill alum Sean Douglas, a U.S. Army veteran, aviator, and community leader, provides semester-long paid internships.
 Students work directly with Stone Center staff to develop meaningful service and engagement experiences on campus and in the surrounding communities.

-The Undergraduate International Studies Fellowship is awarded to students from under-represented groups who desire to travel abroad for a minimum of one semester.
+The Undergraduate International Studies Fellowship is awarded to students who desire to travel abroad for a minimum of one semester.
 These students choose their own plans of study and report back to us upon completion of study.
-Fellowships awards range up to $2500, and are offered once per year.
+Fellowships awards range up to $2500 and are offered once per year.

 The Weiss Endowment for Creativity in the Performing Arts supports various performing arts initiatives of UNC faculty, students, and staff who work in collaboration with the Stone Center in fulfilling its mission.